 Standard job search theory implies that longer entitlement periods for unemployment benefits increase the expected duration of unemployment spells until individuals accept a new job (see Katz and Meyer, 1990, for a survey).
 A number of institutional changes in the West German unemployment compensation system were enacted between 1985 and 1987.
 The probably most important change was the extension of the maximum entitlement period for unemployment benefits in the case of elderly unemployed (table 1).
 The transition was stepwise over the years 1985-1987 for the different age groups.
 Since the maximum entitlement periods for unemployment spells starting in 1984 or later was also ex-post extended, it is expected to find smoother transitions in the data and not a single jump.
 The unemployment durations started in 1983 were the last to which only the old law applied.
 The analysis here is about the effects on unemployment durations due to these reforms.
 The paper is highly policy relevant since a reduction in benefit entitlement periods is currently implemented by policy makers in Germany to effectively undo most of the institutional changes in the 1980s in an effort to reduce the level of unemployment in Germany.
-It is also an attempt to boost the labor market participation rate of the elderly which declined by 5 percentage points between 1980 and 1995 reaching its minimum (35%) between 1985 and 1991.
-Several moderate legal changes between 1997 and 2001 intended making early retirement more difficult but the low labor force participation rate for the 55-64 years old persists (38% in 2002).
-It is still lower than in many other OECD countries (OECD, 2003).

 Starting with the seminal paper by Hunt (1995), a number of studies have already analyzed empirically unemployment durations in West Germany before and after the reform under consideration (see Hujer and Schneider, 1995, Steiner, 1997, Weber, 1999, and Plaßmann, 2002).
-Most of these studies are based on the German Socio-Economic Panel (GSOEP).
-The authors typically apply parametric (mixed-)proportional hazard models for a single spell of unemployment, in some cases using a competing risks model allowing for exits to employment and to out-of-labor force.
+Most of these studies are based on the German Socio-Economic Panel (GSOEP).2 The authors typically apply parametric (mixed-)proportional hazard models for a single spell of unemployment, in some cases using a competing risks model allowing for exits to employment and to out-of-labor force.
 In his influential recent survey, van den Berg (2001) stresses that single spell (mixed-) proportional hazard models often yield unstable estimates and the results obtained should be interpreted with extreme caution.
 In the literature, the reported estimates for the effects of the reform differ substantially.
 Weber (1999) does not observe an "unemployment generating" effect of the unemployment compensation system.
-In contrast, the other studies suggest that longer entitlement periods for unemployment benefits result in lower re-employment rates and therefore in longer unemployment duration.
+Contrary, other studies suggest that longer entitlement periods for unemployment benefits result in lower re-employment rates and therefore in longer unemployment duration.
 Hunt (1995) finds that for workers aged 44-48 unemployment duration increased strongly in comparison to younger workers.
 She also finds that the effect for the 49-57 year-old workers was smaller.
 Hujer and Schneider (1996) find that the age group 44-48 exhibits significantly smaller re-employment hazards compared to younger workers.
 Steiner (2001) and Plaßmann (2002) have similar findings for elderly unemployed.
 Steiner (2001) concludes that the results are in accordance with one of the main implications of job-search theory, i.e. unemployment durations increase when entitlement periods are extended.
 There are also several contributions with related topics using survey data from other countries.
 Empirical studies for the United States suggest a positive effect of the potential duration and the benefits level on the expected duration of unemployment (Katz and Meyer, 1990, and Solon, 1985).
 Narendranathan, Nickell and Stern (1995) find for Britain a positive elasticity of expected unemployment duration for men with respect to the level of unemployment benefits.
 The effect depends on the age and is smaller for the > 45 years old.
 They do not find an impact for the long term unemployed.
 Van den Berg (1990) obtains positive elasticities using data from the Netherlands in a non-stationary job search model.
 The elasticities are greater after two years of duration time.